jideCreppy/shop-postcode-service/README.md

 ```
 #### Note: If you run into DB connection issues with the host name (DB_HOST) set as mysql you can substitute the host name (DB_HOST) for 0.0.0.0 which is the default docker network bridge IP.

+# Starting the application
-### Open a new terminal to create, start and seed the database server.
-Also, the following commands will create and start a local mail server and serve the application.
+#### Open a new terminal to set up and start both the database and local web server.
+Run:

 ```
 sail up -d